 What is organic cotton?

 Organic cotton is a non-genetically modified plant grown without the use of chemical pesticides and fertilisers.
-Like regular cotton, the organic cotton fibers are picked and spun into yarn which is then woven into a fabric.
+Like regular cotton, the organic cotton fibres are picked and spun into yarn, which is then woven into a fabric.

-Free-from harsh chemicals and dyes, organic cotton is much kinder on our skin, which makes it a popular choice for t-shirts, tops, underwear and baby’s clothing.
+Free from harsh chemicals and dyes, organic cotton is much kinder on our skin, which makes it a popular choice for t-shirts, tops, underwear and babies’ clothing.

 Organic Cotton T-Shirts